-This easy pavlova recipe is made with golden caster sugar meringue, mascarpone, fromage frais, vanilla and fresh strawberries.
-The shell bakes crisp on the outside with a soft marshmallow centre, then gets filled with a thick vanilla cream and topped with strawberry purée.
+This easy Delia Smith strawberry pavlova is made with golden caster sugar meringue, mascarpone, fromage frais and fresh strawberry puree.
+The shell bakes crisp on the outside with a soft marshmallow centre, and there is no cornflour or vinegar in the mix.
 It serves six and takes about 90 minutes including cooling.

-I make this every summer when strawberries are at their best and it never fails to get a reaction at the table.
-The mascarpone filling is the secret it holds its shape far better than whipped cream and tastes richer too.
+I make this every summer when strawberries are at their best, using a Kenwood hand whisk and a large Pyrex bowl.
+The mascarpone filling is the secret, it holds its shape far better than whipped cream and tastes richer too.

 The Secret to “Stiff Peaks”